Bourbon Glazed Ham

 - Meanwhile, combine bourbon, brown sugar and dry mustard in a small bowl.

-- Pat or use a pastry brush to cover the ham with the bourbon and brown sugar mixture.
+- Spoon, or use a pastry brush to cover the ham with the bourbon and brown sugar glaze.
 If using cloves, pierce a whole clove into the center of each diamond.

 This sounds fabulous, Cynthia!
 How can you go wrong with bourbon and brown sugar?
 Such an easy meal to prepare which means more time with family, too!